 This web site is part of the Navy's active efforts to provide accurate, timely and comprehensive information on the Environmental Restoration Program (ERP) currently in action at the Norfolk Naval Shipyard (NNSY) located in Portsmouth, VA.
 The ERP sites are managed by the Navy as the lead agency in accordance with the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
 Regulatory support for the ERP AT NNSY is provided to the Navy by the United States Environmental Protection Agency (USEPA) Region III, and the Virginia Department of Environmental Quality (VDEQ).
 A “partnering team”, consisting of representatives from the Navy, USEPA, and VDEQ, work collectively on the NNSY ERP sites.

-NNSY is located in Portsmouth, Virginia, on the Southern Branch of the Elizabeth River, approximately 15 miles from the mouth of the Chesapeake Bay.
+NNSY is an approximately 810-acre facility located in Portsmouth, Virginia, on the Southern Branch of the Elizabeth River, approximately 15 miles from the mouth of the Chesapeake Bay.
 NNSY is the oldest continuously operated shipyard in the United States, with origins dating back to 1767 when it was a merchant shipyard under British rule and was called the Gosport Shipyard.
 With the outbreak of the American Revolution in 1775, the Shipyard was confiscated by the Commonwealth of Virginia.
 In 1801, the Shipyard was purchased by the federal government.

 Until the beginning of the Civil War, shipbuilding and repair facilities at the Shipyard were gradually expanded.
 Federal authorities burned the Shipyard when war was imminent in 1861.
 It was taken over by the Confederacy and burned twice more during the Civil War.
 Following the Civil War, the Shipyard was rebuilt and activities of repair, service, and construction of ships continued.
 During the First and Second World Wars, the Shipyard was greatly expanded and modernized.